Finding the Best Places to Retire Since 2006!

 Touristy and Mellow, St. Pete Beach Boasts Beautiful Beaches, Unspoiled Sand Dunes and Resort Hotels

-Overview: This touristy, laid back barrier island community, located along Florida's central Gulf Coast, became St. Pete Beach in 1994 when it voted to distinguish itself from its mainland neighbor, St. Petersburg, which is just four miles to the east.
-It markets itself as the Sunset Capital of Florida, and it is known for its beautiful beaches, unspoiled sand dunes and resort hotels.
+This touristy, laid back barrier island community, located along Florida's central Gulf Coast, became St. Pete Beach in 1994 when it voted to distinguish itself from its mainland neighbor, St. Petersburg, which is just four miles to the east.
+It markets itself as the Sunset Capital of Florida, and it is known for its miles of dazzling white beaches, unspoiled sand dunes and resort hotels.

 The town has four distinct districts, but downtown's palm-lined Corey Avenue is the most popular with its fresh food markets, spas, cupcake shops, restaurants and monthly sunset celebrations.
-The grand, historic Don CeSar Hotel, also known as the "Pink Palace," faces the Gulf and is an eye-catching landmark along the white sand beaches.
+The grand, historic Don CeSar Hotel, also known as the "Pink Palace," faces the Gulf and is an eye-catching landmark.
 There are white-washed, beachfront condominiums, Mediterranean-style, canal-front homes and inland residences, as well.
 The Suntan Arts Center sponsors a waterfront fine arts festival and a community mosaic project.
 The St. Pete Beach Family Aquatic Center is a year-round heated/chilled facility.
 The town's Egan Park has a boat ramp and fishing pier, and Upham Park, which has beach access, is popular with skim boarders.

 The county's Fort De Soto Park is made up of five keys.
 It is the home of 328 bird species and is a refuge for the loggerhead sea turtle.